 Alternatively, you can use the sp_attach_db or sp_attach_single_file_db stored procedure.
 However, these procedures will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 We recommend that you use CREATE DATABASE … FOR ATTACH instead.

 After you upgrade a database by using the attach method, the database becomes available immediately and is automatically upgraded.
 If the database has full-text indexes, the upgrade process either imports, resets, or rebuilds them, depending on the setting of the Full-Text Upgrade Option server property.
 If the upgrade option is set to Import or Rebuild, the full-text indexes will be unavailable during the upgrade.
 Depending the amount of data being indexed, importing can take several hours, and rebuilding can take up to ten times longer.
 Note also that when the upgrade option is set to Import, if a full-text catalog is not available, the associated full-text indexes are rebuilt.

-If the compatibility level of a user database was 90 or 100 before upgrade, it remains the same after upgrade.
-If the compatibility level was 80 or less before upgrade, in the upgraded database, the compatibility level is set to 90, which is the lowest supported compatibility level in SQL Server 2012.
+If the compatibility level of a user database is 100 or higher before upgrade, it remains the same after upgrade.
+If the compatibility level is 90 before upgrade, in the upgraded database, the compatibility level is set to 100, which is the lowest supported compatibility level in SQL Server 2014.
 For more information, see ALTER DATABASE Compatibility Level (Transact-SQL).